lesleyrs/Client3/README.md

 Linux wasm/js output seems to be quite a bit smaller than on Windows

 ### Nintendo consoles (devkitPro)
-The console ports are unfinished but should all draw to screen.
+These are unfinished and yet to be tested on real hardware so expect some issues.
 It will currently auto-login and RSA is disabled for development.

 Install devkitpro and [(3ds/wii/wiiu/switch)-dev package](#tools) and run `make -f (3ds/wii/wiiu/switch).mk -j$(nproc)`.